jeffsim/typescript-gulp-sample/readme.md

 ```

 The flow goes like this:

-1. User triggers a build in VS Code (e.g. presses shift+Command+B or shift+control+B)
+1. User triggers a build in VS Code (e.g. presses shift+Command+B or shift+control+B, depending on your OS)
 2. VS Code looks in tasks.json and finds the default task to run; in the above case, it's "build-duality"
 3. VS Code loads gulpfile.js and interprets it (note: could be cached for all I know), which registres tasks callbacks; in this case, for "build-duality"
 4. VS Code calls the function associated with the "build-duality" string in the code immediately above
 5. 'test' gets written to the console.

-You can also run specific tasks other than the default with shift+command+p, run task, <task name>
+You can also run specific tasks other than the default with shift+command/control+p, run task, \<task name>

 You can run a sequence of tasks from within the gulpfile itself with the well-named plugin, "run-sequence".
 It looks something like this: